 We aim to develop students’ understanding of mathematical concepts and processes to enable students to solve problems using a variety of techniques and skills.
 This requires students to be fluent in the fundamentals of mathematics and to reason mathematically.
 This occurs through repeated practise to increase fluency and mastery, use of skills in familiar and unfamiliar contexts, learning of formulae, application to calculations, analysis and interpretation of mathematical information, as well as contextualising and applying appropriate elements to situations within which students are familiar.

 Years 7 - 11 – from years 7 to 11 we follow a single programme of study leading to a GCSE in mathematics.

-Years 7 - 8 - our curriculum is designed to equip students with the mathematical knowledge and skill to successfully embark on their GCSE course in Year 9.
+Years 7 - 9 - our key stage 3 curriculum is designed to equip students with the mathematical knowledge and skill to successfully embark on their GCSE course in Year 10.
 It covers the full mathematical spectrum of Number, Ratio, Algebra, Geometry, Statistics and Probability required for their GCSE.
 We help the students achieve mastery in the use of this knowledge by emphasising the importance of using mathematical reasoning when solving problems in many different contexts.

-Years 9 - 11 - our curriculum continues to build towards GCSE mathematics.
-The syllabus we follow is Edexcel with students either following the foundation or higher specification.
+Years 10 - 11 - our key stage 4 curriculum continues to build towards GCSE mathematics.
+The syllabus we follow is AQA for students studying foundation level and Edexcel for students studying higher level.

 The final qualification consists of three written examination papers:

 Note: The new GCSE syllabus is far more demanding than in previous years.
-To help you understand some of the changes to mathematics please see the Edexcel website and ‘The guide to Edexcel GCSE Mathematics (9-1)’
+To help you understand some of the changes to mathematics please see the Edexcel website, AQA website and ‘The guide to Edexcel GCSE Mathematics (9-1)’